Default S3 method

 more than two values to be passed.

-parameters passed for each column.
-However, it is probably best suited for
+list of parameters passed for each column.
+However, it is probably best

 Examples